-It is possible for an Apple Macintosh computer to get a virus, so the short answer to the question is Yes.
+An Apple Macintosh computer can get a virus, so the short answer to the question is Yes.
 However, the likelihood of an Apple Macintosh user getting a virus when compared to a Microsoft Windows user is very little to none.
 In fact, many of the Apple Macintosh users don't even run an antivirus protection program.

 Below are some of the reasons why Apple Macintosh computers do not have as many viruses as Microsoft Windows.